bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 The main outstanding thing for me right now is documenting what is there.

+There are of course more optimisations that could be done.

 I'm interested in using the [`packed_simd`] crate instead of using SSE2 directly, as `packed_simd` supports multiple architectures out of the box.
 However I'm not sure what the status of this crate is right now.